Beowulf Mining: Heinävesi graphite mining project

 On 24 January 2019 the Beowulf Mining's Finnish subsidiary's CEO Rasmus Blomqvist announced that the graphite mining project is postponed by years because of the mining project's significant impact on the environment.
 The graphite mining project in Heinävesi has been facing major concerns by the local community.
 Fennoscandian Resources, was granted an exploration permit by the Finnish Safety and Chemicals Agency in 2016 for graphite mining in Heinävesi.
 The project has been opposed by local residents, by politicians including MEP Petri Sarvamaa and also by the Finnish Association for Nature Conservation as the site is close to the Saimaa nature preserve.
 Lintula Holy Trinity Convent has expressed fears the project will endanger the herb cultivation on which it depends for income.
 A municipal initiative against the mining project was signed by over 3000, with over 800 residents.
-The Provincial Government of Southern Savonia reports of a concern towards the mining project on Heinävesi's Aitolampi.
-The regional strategy for Southern Savo raises the purity of waterways and the attractiveness of tourism to the top objectives of the province.
+The Regional Council of South Savo reports of a concern towards the mining project on Heinävesi's Aitolampi.
+The regional strategy for South Savo raises the purity of waterways and the attractiveness of tourism to the top objectives of the region.
 The open pit mining in the vicinity of major waterways and valuable natural environments is a high risk to Saimaa's tourist livelihood and the natural values, and thus contradict the objectives of the regional strategy.